 Central College is a good decision for individuals interested in a Sociology major.
 Students from the sociology major at Central College get 2.9% above the the standard college grad with the same degree.
 Students who like a more relaxed life will enjoy the school's position in the compact town of Pella, Iowa.

 Get higher than 23 on the ACT?
 That is over the typical applicant score, so you have a good possibility of getting in.
-Central College offers a few online degree programs, with subject specific ed the most well liked.
+Quite a few Central first-year students receive scholarships.
 The scorecard provides a fantastic review of Central College.

 SUNY New Paltz is a good decision for individuals interested in a Sociology major.
 Sociology graduates from SUNY New Paltz get a earnings boost of approximately 8.5% above the typical income of sociology graduates.
 Based in New Paltz, New York, SUNY New Paltz offers a dependable, suburban atmosphere for scholars.